nana-4/materia-theme/README.md

 Contributing
 ------------
-If you find any bugs or mistakes, please report it to the [issue tracker](https://github.com/nana-4/Flat-Plat/issues) or send a pull request.
+If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/nana-4/Flat-Plat/issues).
 Any contribution will be much appreciated.

 Planned Features